top of page

 Cloud computing in networking offers more than one benefit.
 Benefits of cloud computing in networking include scalability, flexibility, cost-efficiency, speed, and autonomy.

-• How to design an enterprise network
+• What are the steps to design an enterprise network?

-• What is an enterprise network?
+• What constitutes an enterprise network?

-An enterprise network is an organization's IT network infrastructure.
-An enterprise network connects users, devices, and applications, enabling communication across both cloud and physical, local data center systems.
-Unlike the internet, with an enterprise network an IT team, Network Operator, or equivalent can ensure security and network reliability by controlling which users and devices have network authorization.
-Enterprise networks can include both physical and virtual components: LANs: Connect local devices WANs: Link LANs to the cloud Routers, switches, and servers: Facilitate data transfers Firewalls: Monitor and control traffic VPNs: Encrypt network data TLS encryption: Secures data in transit
+An enterprise network is an organization's IT network infrastructure that connects users, devices, and applications, enabling communication across both cloud and physical, local data center systems.
+Unlike the internet, an enterprise network allows an IT team or Network Operator to ensure security and network reliability by controlling which users and devices have network authorization.
+Enterprise networks can include both physical and virtual components: 1. **LANs**: Connect local devices.
+2. **WANs**: Link LANs to the cloud.
+3. **Routers, switches, and servers**: Facilitate data transfers.
+4. **Firewalls**: Monitor and control traffic.
+5. **VPNs**: Encrypt network data.
+6. **TLS encryption**: Secures data in transit.
+These components work together to create a secure and efficient network environment.

-• What is the difference between routers and switches?
+• What is the difference between routers and switches in an enterprise network?

 • What Is Zero Trust (ZTN) Cybersecurity?